Connie Sellecca: Early life

-Sellecca was born Concetta Sellecchia in The Bronx, New York to Italian parents, Primo Sellecchia and Marianna (Acampora) Sellecchia, who were married from 1952 until Primo's death in 1987.
+Sellecca was born Concetta Sellecchia in The Bronx to Italian parents, Primo Sellecchia and Marianna Acampora, who were married from 1952 until Primo's death in 1987.
 At age 12, she moved to Pomona, Rockland County, New York, and attended Pomona Junior High School.
 While attending Ramapo High School in Spring Valley, she first became interested in the performing arts.
 Although she attended Boston College, she withdrew to pursue a career in acting.

 Career

 Sellecca first worked as a fashion model before making her acting debut in the 1978 television film The Bermuda Depths.
-She starred in the short-lived CBS comedy-drama series, Flying High about the misadventures of three airline flight attendants from 1978 to 1979.
+She starred in a short-lived CBS comedy-drama series, Flying High, about the misadventures of three airline flight attendants, from 1978 to 1979.
 In 1979, she starred in Captain America II: Death Too Soon, a television movie starring Reb Brown in the title role, and slasher film She's Dressed to Kill alongside Jessica Walter.
-In 1980, she starred in the another short-lived series, Beyond Westworld.
+In 1980, she starred in another short-lived series, Beyond Westworld.

-From 1981 to 1983, Sellecca starred as lawyer Pam Davidson in the ABC comedy drama series, The Greatest American Hero, which starred William Katt and Robert Culp.
-After Hero ended, she was released from her contract in time to audition for the part of promotions manager Christine Francis on the another ABC television drama Hotel, which starred James Brolin.
+From 1981 to 1983, Sellecca starred as lawyer Pam Davidson in the ABC comedy drama series The Greatest American Hero, which starred William Katt and Robert Culp.
+After Hero ended, she was released from her contract in time to audition for the part of promotions manager Christine Francis on another ABC television drama, Hotel, which starred James Brolin.
 She appeared in the series from 1983 to 1988.
-For her performance, she received Golden Globe Award nomination for Best Actress – Television Series Drama in 1987.
+For her performance, she received a Golden Globe Award nomination for Best Actress – Television Series Drama in 1987.
 In 1989, she starred in the high-rated miniseries Brotherhood of the Rose.

 Sellecca played leading roles in a number of made-for-television films in 1980s and 1990s.
 From 1991 to 1992, she starred along with Greg Evigan in the CBS crime drama series P.S.
-I Luv U. From 1993 to 1994, she starred in the CBS drama series, Second Chances.
-Sellecca worked in two films in 2000s, I Saw Mommy Kissing Santa Claus (2001), and The Wild Stallion in 2009.
+I Luv U. From 1993 to 1994, she starred in a CBS drama series, Second Chances.
+Sellecca worked in two films in 2000s, I Saw Mommy Kissing Santa Claus (2001) and The Wild Stallion in 2009.